A Workflow to Create a High-Quality Protein-Ligand Binding Dataset for Training, Validation, and Prediction Tasks: AUTHOR CONTRIBUTIONS

 \section{AUTHOR CONTRIBUTIONS}

-Y.W., K.S., J.L. and T.H.-G. conceived the scientific direction for PDBBind-Opt workflow and BioLiP2-Opt dataset and wrote the manuscript.
-Y.W. and K.S. wrote the codes and prepared the dataset.
+Y.W., K.S., J.L. and T.H.-G. conceived the scientific direction for HiQBind workflow and HiQBind dataset and wrote the manuscript.
+Y.W. and K.S. wrote the codes and prepared the datasets.
 All authors provided comments on the results and manuscript.

-\begin{acknowledgement} This work was supported by National Institute of Allergy and Infectious Disease grant U19-AI171954.
-This research used computational resources of the National Energy Research Scientific Computing, a DOE Office of Science User Facility supported by the Office of Science of the U.S. Department of Energy under Contract No. DE-AC02-05CH11231. \end{acknowledgement}
+We thank Michael Gilson for helpful discussions.
+This work was supported by National Institute of Allergy and Infectious Disease grant U19-AI171954.
+This research used computational resources of the National Energy Research Scientific Computing, a DOE Office of Science User Facility supported by the Office of Science of the U.S. Department of Energy under Contract No. DE-AC02-05CH11231.